rust-osdev/homepage/content/this-month/2022-03/index.md

 <span class="gray">(Section written by [@phip1611](https://github.com/phip1611))</span>

-Philipp Schuster released an initial version of his [linux-libc-auxv](https://github.com/phip1611/linux-libc-auxv) crate this month.
+Philipp Schuster recently released an initial version of his [linux-libc-auxv](https://github.com/phip1611/linux-libc-auxv) crate.
 The crate enables the creation and the parsing of the initial Linux stack layout.
 This layout is a special data structure that Linux prepares for applications before they start execution.
 The C runtime behind the `_start` symbol of a libc implementation uses this to find program arguments, environment variables, and the auxiliary vector.
 The layout is tricky to create because the creator must ensure that the layout is valid in the